 The National League also appealed to fans' loyalty and pride in their towns and cities.
 League rules prohibited placing more than one National League team in or near any current National League city and prohibited teams from playing non-League teams within the same territory as a National League team (Seymour, 1960).
 The prohibition required discipline on the part of team owners because non-League games, especially against local non-League rivals, generated strong short-term profits.
 By avoiding "independent" clubs in National League cities, the League promoted the notion that National League teams represented the community exclusively.
 Independent teams, languishing from this National League prohibition, moved on to non-League cities, and spectators increasingly identified the National League teams with their cities (Leifer, 1995).
-The notion of a team's "territory" persists in the management of major and minor league baseball as well as in all other league sports (e.g., NBA, NFL, NHL).
+The notion of a team's "territory" persists in the management of major and minor league baseball as well as in all other league sports (e.g., the National Basketball Association, National Football League, National Hockey League).

-National League teams had an early form of revenue sharing.
+National League teams participated in an early form of revenue sharing.
 Home teams were required to share their gate revenues with the visiting team.
 This practice allowed even the least talented teams to draw revenue when they played away from home.
 Gate sharing redistributed wealth around the National League, enabling teams to compete financially for players (Leifer, 1995).